Zach Hyman Game Preview: Oilers vs. Flyers

 Hyman Stats vs. the Flyers in 2022-23

-- The Flyers ranked 23rd in goals against, allowing 276 total goals (3.4 per game) in NHL play.
+- Defensively, the Flyers gave up 276 total goals (3.4 per game) to rank 23rd in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.